 In 2012, all young Cab Franc vines were replaced with new Cab Franc vines, and a new field study has been started.
-This time, we included three insecticide treatments 1) Assail at bud break then Baythroid at bloom, 2) Movento (spirotetramat) at bud break and at bloom, and 3) no spray check.
-The experiment was repeated in 2013 and the results can be seen in Figure 4.
+With the new trial, we included three insecticide treatments 1) Assail at bud break then Baythroid at bloom, 2) Movento (spirotetramat) at bud break and at bloom, and 3) no spray check.
+The experiment was repeated in 2013 and the results can be seen in Figure 2.
 We found that the Baythroid treatment was not significantly different from the control treatment in respect to mealybug numbers and, as before, the older vines in the planting still maintained the highest numbers of mealybugs.
-Overall counts in 2012 and 2013 were lower than in 2011, suggesting possible climatic or seasonal changes in mealybug populations.
+Overall counts in 2012, 2013, and 2014 were lower than in 2011, suggesting possible climatic or seasonal changes in mealybug populations.

-Figure 4: Efficacy of insecticide treatment on to mealybug population over the course of 2013 season.
+Figure 2: Efficacy of insecticide treatment on to mealybug population over the course of 2013 season.

 There is another trial at the AREC.
 We have been using Merlot vineyard where is located right next to Chardonnay vineyard where we found a few new infection by GLRaV-3 in 2010.
 Since none of Merlot vine was infected in 2011, we have been using this vineyard to monitor the movement of GLRaV-3 and mealybugs in new vineyard.
 We have used four insecticide programs 1) Lorsban High applied at dormant, 2) Lorsban low rate applied in-season, 3) Baythroid applied in-season, 4) Movent applied in-season, and 5) untreated check.
 As of 2013, there are some infected vines and a few (only one or two females) mealybugs observed, but no major outbreak has been observed.
-This experiment is in its last year (2014) and few mealybugs have been observed in the plot once again.